Citigroup CEO History

 © History Oasis

-Weill led Citigroup through a period of major expansion and dealmaking, leveraging the firm's global network and scale.
+Weill led Citigroup through a period of expansion and dealmaking.

-Major acquisitions during his tenure included the $31 billion purchase of Associates First Capital in 2000 and the $12.5 billion acquisition of Mexican bank Banamex in 2001.
-By 2003, Citigroup had become the world's largest financial services company based on market capitalization.
+He greenlits the $31 billion purchase of Associates First Capital in 2000 and the $12.5 billion acquisition of Mexican bank Banamex in 2001.

-Citigroup’s involvement in the Enron accounting scandal and controversial industry practices like analyst stock ratings and subprime lending raised ethical concerns.
+For example, Citigroup was involved in the Enron accounting scandal and they had some iffy practices in analyst stock ratings and subprime lending.
 The company’s sprawling, complex structure made risk management a challenge.

 Weill retired as CEO in 2003 after pressures mounted following the dot-com crash and Wall Street scandals.